New Zealand in a Month: Road Trip Itinerary

 Next stop, Picton!
 As you travel to Picton, be sure to stop off in Blenheim.
 Blenheim is surrounded by vineyards and is in the centre of New Zealand’s biggest wine-making region.
 Take advantage of that fact by going on a wine-tasting tour or hire a bike for a self-guided tour among the vines.
-Once you reach Picton, again, you have a great deal of things to do from exploring the Marlborough Sounds to mountain biking to hiking.
+Once you reach Picton, again, you have a lot of things to do from exploring the Marlborough Sounds to mountain biking to hiking.
 Take a look at the list above to see if there was anything you missed, or get more inspiration from Picton – Guide for Backpackers.

 Accommodation and activities in Picton are listed on Day 9.